vordimous/scmusictheropy/content/docs/membership/_index.md

 ---
 ![5 MTASC Members](/images/41401637_10156952530914887_4710551054570225664_n.jpg "Happy Members")

 Are you a board certified music therapist living in (or looking to move to) South Carolina?
-Are you a board certified music therapist looking to move to South Carolina?
-Are you studying music therapy in South Carolina?
+Are you a music therapy student living or studying in South Carolina?
+Are you a retired music therapist or community supporter living in South Carolina?

 If you answered yes to any of those questions, membership in the Music Therapy Association of South Carolina is for you!